Free Fun Animal Trivia Quiz Questions

 It is endemic to where?

-A: Australia where it is the largest native bird and the only extant member of the genus Dromaius.
+where it is the largest native bird and the only extant member of the genus Dromaius.

 The emu's range covers most of mainland Australia, but the Tasmanian emu and King Island emu subspecies became extinct after what?